murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 About CellOrganizer
 *******************

-CellOrganizer for Galaxy is a set of customs tools for training generative models, synthesizing instances and analyzing models using CellOrganizer.
+CellOrganizer for Galaxy is a set of custom tools for training generative models, synthesizing instances and analyzing models using CellOrganizer.

 Requirements
 ************

+To install CellOrganizer for Galaxy in a production server, you need

 * `Galaxy instance <https://galaxyproject.org/>`_
 * `Bioformats Tools <https://docs.openmicroscopy.org/bio-formats/5.8.2/users/comlinetools/>`_